 Millennials are used to instant access to information and sharing of experiences.
 The sharing of experiences, from personal to professional, stems from technology.
 Forty years ago, people walked down the street to say hello or picked up the one phone in the house to call someone to share an experience.
 Thankfully technology has changed the ability to communicate faster and more efficiently.

 Technology has also allowed all of us to gather information automatically, anonymously, and efficiently.
 Bank trustees, not known for cutting-edge thought, still view this more modern style of communication as challenging to their way of thinking and value services.
-Bank trustees realizing that providing an easy method for prospects to gather information quickly, automatically and anonymously makes them the logical and practical choice for millennials.
+Bank trustees realize that providing an easy method for prospects to gather information quickly, automatically, and anonymously makes them the logical and practical choice for millennials.

 When someone really needs a bank trustee they need the service – now.
-Since millennials are very practical they use various methods to gather information.
+Since millennials are very practical, they use various methods to gather information.
 Bank trustees must understand millennials will reach out to their peer group first, and then do searches on the internet.
-Since they are aghast to paying for information they will require multiple data points to confirm any information.
+Since they are aghast to paying for information, they will require multiple data points to confirm any information.
 This is a fact that a bank trustee must incorporate into their marketing and trustee services.

-The bottom line is that millennials are practical with their time and money.
-If a bank trustee or really any service provider does not align their back and front office employee expense structure with the future client base which is practical, they, the service provider will have a problem.
-In an unrelated industry, real estate sales, millennials understand paying a real estate agent 6% to sell their home has no value add.
-If the real estate agent laments of the workload involved to find the right house and all the details involved in closing a home sale – whose problem is that?
+In real estate sales — an unrelated industry — millennials understand paying a real estate agent 6% to sell their home has no value add.
+If the real estate agent laments of the workload involved to find the right house and all the details involved in closing a home sale, whose problem is that?

 This bank trustee understands millennials are practical with their time and money.
 They do not suffer fools with patience.
 Every generation defines the term, practical, differently.
-Do you understand the differences between generations?